Joyce Brown, WalletHub Credit Card Analyst

 If you’re going to spend most of your time in a foreign country in the near future, you definitely want a card that won’t charge you extra on international purchases.
-But there are actually several options that may be best, depending on your individual needs and wants.
+But there are actually several options that may work well, depending on your individual needs and wants.

 All of these cards are strong contenders to be the best credit card for study abroad.
 That’s especially true considering they offer a lot more than rewards and low fees.
 You’ll also receive perks like travel insurance to give you even more peace of mind when you set out for your new home for the semester.